 Acknowledgements, Signature Witnessings, and Jurats

 For documents that require notarization, the notary will first verify your identity and determine that you are willfully signing the document.
 You will sign the document in front of the notary and he/she will complete the notary certificate.

 Examples: Power of Attorney forms, affidavits, absentee ballots, etc.

-For certifying or attesting documents, the notary will first verify your identity and determine that you are the custodian (owner) of the presented documents*.
-The notary will make copies of the original documents and will complete the notary certificate.
+For certifying or attesting documents, the notary will first verify your identity and determine that you are the custodian (owner) of the presented documents.
+If you are able, please make a photocopy of the document and bring the original.
+You must bring in the original document so the notary can determine whether the photocopy is an accurate reproduction.
+If you are unable to make the copy, the notary will make copies of the original documents.

 Examples: Passports, Driver’s Licenses, I-20s, etc.

 - Government Issued Identification or Photo ID (driver’s license, passport, etc.)